monsoonmaelstrom/book2/book2.md

 “We should all sleep,” I tell everyone.
 “Sleep now, tactics when we wake up.
 The earliest we’ll move will be tomorrow night.
 We’ll probably need to do something about food, if anyone wants to handle that.”
 I say, deciding that food falls under supply chain and logistics, which are not among my specialties.

-“I’ll see about finding some food,” Giorgi states.
+“I’ll do it,” Giorgi states.

 “Thanks,” Davy and I say together.

 ----

 I wake up sometime later, slightly disoriented with the feeling that I’m forgetting something important.
-It must just be the remnants of a dream because at the moment, there’s nothing I could have forgotten.
+It must just be the remnants of a dream because, at the moment, there’s nothing I could have forgotten.

 Amelia, Henry, and Gavin are engaged in a quiet conversation about a dozen feet away.
-Davy is napping a few feet away from me on my other side.
+Davy is napping a few feet away from me on my other side with an arm thrown over his face.
 And Giorgi is sitting alone, just… staring at me?

 “What?”
 I ask.